DefTruth/lite.ai.toolkit/README.md

 ## 4. Examples for LiteHub.

 More examples can be found at [lite-examples](https://github.com/DefTruth/litehub/tree/main/examples/lite/cv).
-Note that the default backend for LiteHub is `onnxruntime`.
+Note that the default backend for LiteHub is `onnxruntime`, for the reason that onnxruntime supports the most of onnx's operators.
 #### 4.1 Object Detection using [YoloV5](https://github.com/ultralytics/yolov5).
 Download model from Model-Zoo[<sup>2</sup>](#refer-anchor-2).
 ```c++
 #include "lite/lite.h"